ric2b/Vivaldi-browser/chromium/mojo/README.md

 ### So really, can I create like, thousands of them?
 Yes!
 Nobody will mind.
 Create millions if you like.
 (OK but maybe don't.)

+### What are the performance characteristics of Mojo?
+Compared to the old IPC in Chrome, making a Mojo call is about 1/3 faster and uses 1/3 fewer context switches.
+The full data is [available here](https://docs.google.com/document/d/1n7qYjQ5iy8xAkQVMYGqjIy_AXu2_JJtMoAcOOupO_jQ/edit).

 ### Can I use in-process message pipes?
 Yes, and message pipe usage is identical regardless of whether the pipe actually